-BUEEC staff will have a basic first aid kit suited to area in which the excursion occurs.
+BUEEC staff will have a basic first aid kit.

 The client school will provide class lists and advise BUEEC staff of medical information and individual behaviour/learning considerations prior to the excursion.

 Client teachers with pre-existing medical condition are to advise BUEEC staff of procedures in the event of an incident.
 These are to be advised on the pre-visit form prior to the excursion.